 Wireless charging is inefficient in many ways.
 It charges your phone more slowly than using a cable, uses more energy, and requires near-perfect alignment on a charging pad to even work.
 But inefficiencies aside, it’s just so dang convenient.
 So when Apple added a ring of magnets to the iPhone 12 and dubbed it “MagSafe,” things got much more interesting.
 Not only do the magnets guarantee perfect alignment every time but also, with a MagSafe-certified charger, your iPhone can charge at up to 15W — double the 7.5W they get with other wireless chargers.
 And the magnets also allow for nifty accessories, like car mounts and detachable card wallets.

-The iPhone 14 is the third generation of MagSafe phones, but the ecosystem is still a little messy.
-It can be confusing to figure out whether a charger is “with MagSafe” (Apple’s phrase meaning real 15W MagSafe) or just compatible with MagSafe (read: a basic Qi charger with magnets slapped on).
+In the meantime, it can be confusing to figure out whether a charger is “with MagSafe” (Apple’s phrase meaning real 15W MagSafe) or just compatible with MagSafe (read: a basic Qi charger with magnets slapped on).
 But the options on offer now — official and otherwise — are mostly pretty good.
 We’ve found the best MagSafe and MagSafe-compatible wireless chargers for your iPhone.
 Because once you go magnetic, it just starts to feel pragmatic.

 The best MagSafe charger for most people

-Belkin’s new BoostCharge Pro with MagSafe is around $10 more than Apple’s own MagSafe Charger, but it outclasses the Apple puck in nearly every way.
+Belkin’s BoostCharge Pro with MagSafe is around $10 more (at full price) than Apple’s own MagSafe Charger, but it outclasses the Apple puck in nearly every way.
 It’s the only other magnetic charging puck “with MagSafe,” which means it has the same 15W wireless fast charging as Apple’s charger, instead of being limited to 7.5W.
 But the BoostCharge Pro has a 6.5-foot (two-meter) braided cable — twice as long as Apple’s — and it includes a fold-out kickstand to prop your iPhone up in landscape orientation for watching or playing stuff as you charge.